Return to the BUILD

 Repeat this two more times on the other side:

 However, if you followed my modded install of the Flex Tubes, we are going to need to open up the six cutouts circled in the picture above.
-Using our same 0.860″ (Size 44 or 2.18 mm) pin vise drill bit, let’s do that now:
+I used the same 0.860″ (Size 44 or 2.18 mm) bit in my Pin Vise Hand Drill:

 Retrieve your interior Floor assembly from Stage 52.
 Fit your BGM-340 Base to this location near the front, aligning the two bottom posts into the matching holes as shown:

 Secure the BGM-340 Base to the Cargo Area Floor with two (2) IP screws:

 At this point, if you installed the Flex Tubes according to the instructions, you can run them under the Control Panel and down to the two holes in the back of the BGM-340.
 The printed instructions show this step really well.